Our Approach to Learning

 Tutor Learner Pair Reviewing Work

-• That we must provide choices and activities that are meaningful to the learner.
+• We must provide choices and activities that are meaningful and practical to the learner.

-• We must connect with others in the community to provide the full range of resources and services that a learner may need.
+• Connecting with community partners helps meet the full range of resources and services that a learner may need.

 What does “learner-centred” mean to Action Read?

 Learner-centred means that tutor-learner pairs and group members set goals together with the tutor and / or group facilitator and decide what they want to work on.
-The learners are the focus of what goes on in every tutoring or group session.
+The learner is the focus of the tutoring session.

 Is literacy learning just about reading, writing and numeracy?